IBMStreams/streamsx.adaptiveParser/README.md

 streamsx.adaptiveParser
 =======================
-Support for Streams 4.0 Now Available!

-The toolkit allows to parse input format producing desired hierarchical tuple (including lists, maps and sets) saving the common step of mapping the flat format to the required Streams tuple.
+The toolkit allows to parse any structured, semi-structured and unstructured input format accordingly to an output tuple format of any complexity.
+Supports all SPL types including collections, binaries and enums.

-adaptiveParser brings additional functionality as handling custom formats, binaries, undefined values, batch processing and many more.
+AdaptiveParser provides an ability to apply settings globally for the whole tuple level or locally for a single attribute.

+The toolkit hosts a repository for common standard parsers ready to use, which are implemented by wrapping AdaptiveParser with specific parameters inside a composite operator.
+The following parsers implemented:
+BroParsers, CEFParser, CLFParser, LEEFParser and JSONParser.

 Web page with SPLDoc for operators and samples: [streamsx.adaptiveParser SPLDoc](http://ibmstreams.github.io/streamsx.adaptiveParser).